Dagedonn/Dagedonn/README.md

-# 👋 Hi, I'm Gbenga
+# 👋 HI, I'm GBENGA
-# welcome to my profile
+# WELCOME TO MY PROFILE
-# about me
+# ABOUT ME
 I'm a 400-level Statistics student at the Federal University of Technology, Akure (FUTA).
 📊 I’m passionate about using data to solve real-world problems and currently building my skills in data analysis and machine learning.

-# interests for now
+# INTERESTS FOR NOW
 ° SQL – querying data, DDL, DML

 ° Excel – advanced formulas, pivot tables